-The Health Trust’s Grantmaking application process is now on-line.
-If you are a new applicant or previous grantee, you must first create an account in order to submit the appropriate application forms.
-Please click here to create an account.
-Once you’ve created an account, please click here to complete the Community Grant Application.
+In order to apply for a Community Grant, you must have an existing online account.
+New applicants, please click here to create an account.
+Once you’ve created an account, please click here to access the Community Grant Application.

 Community grant requests must meet the following eligibility criteria:

-- The request must be an event and/or project that will be held within Santa Clara County and/or Northern San Benito County.
+- The request must be an event or project that will be held within Santa Clara County and/or Northern San Benito County.

 Requests will be considered based on the following criteria: